MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointServer/administration/configure-business-connectivity-services-solutions.md

 ## Cloud-only deployment
 <a name="sectioncloud"> </a>

-The procedures in [Make an External List from a SQL Azure table with Business Connectivity Services and Secure Store](/sharepoint/make-external-list)[Deploy a Business Connectivity Services cloud-only solution in SharePoint 2013](/SharePoint/administration/deploy-an-on-premises-solution) show you how to deploy a solution that involves a Business Connectivity Services infrastructure that is in SharePoint for Microsoft 365.
+The procedures in [Make an External List from a SQL Azure table with Business Connectivity Services and Secure Store](/sharepoint/make-external-list)[Deploy a Business Connectivity Services cloud-only solution in SharePoint 2013](/SharePoint/administration/deploy-an-on-premises-solution) show you how to deploy a solution that involves a Business Connectivity Services infrastructure that is in SharePoint in Microsoft 365.

 ## Hybrid deployment
 <a name="sectionhybrid"> </a>